Click here for COVID-19 visiting rules. Click here for the CHS’s digital programs.

 Slavery and Resistance in Connecticut

 Students reflect on the changing perception of freedom as they learn about the history of enslavement in Connecticut.
-Using primary sources and hands-on activities, students will learn about the enslavement of Native Peoples and Africans from the early colonial period into the 19th century.
+Through primary source analysis and compelling discussions, students will learn about the enslavement of Native Peoples and Africans from the early colonial period into the 19th century.
 Students will examine multiple perspectives on slavery, explore ways people resisted and fought against slavery, and learn about the impact of slavery on the history and economy of Connecticut.

 Add-On Options